Food Resources

 As a result of the Federal government shutdown New Hampshire is partnering with NH Food Bank to Expand Mobile Pantries for SNAP Recipients; WIC Updates

 WIC: The State has also announced it had secured additional funding to sustain food benefits for the 13,000 people in New Hampshire participating in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) until at least November 7.
-However, if the federal shutdown lasts into November, funding will not be available to support four local WIC Agencies including Community Action Partnership Hillsborough & Rockingham Counties, after October 31.
-While Local WIC Agencies are closed, WIC participants can continue to receive benefits and food balances on the WIC Shopper app or by calling 1-855-279-0680.
+However, the four local WIC Agencies including Community Action Partnership Hillsborough & Rockingham Counties, are now closed, WIC participants can continue to receive benefits and food balances on the WIC Shopper app or by calling 1-855-279-0680.
 Anyone with additional questions can call DHHS at 1-800-942-4321.

 For more information about WIC and SNAP, please visit the SNAP and WIC Federal Shutdown Information page.